e-orz/docker-tests-presentation/PITCHME.md

 * Fast start and stop
 * Monitoring crashed test JVM (e.g. pressing stop in Intellij)
-* Keeps the host machine clean after the tests (live demo)
+* Keeps the host machine clean after the tests
 * Debugging in Intellij!
 * Running a single test and not the whole test suite (even from Intellij)